Bitwarden Review 2025: A Tested and True Open-Source Password Manager

 Bitwarden third-party audits

 Bitwarden completes third-party security audits on a consistent basis.
-The last audit was performed by Cure53 in 2023.
+The last audit was performed by Fracture Labs in 2024.

 Two-factor authentication